Hiswe/hiswe.github.io/source/_posts/08-universal-application.md

 ## purpose of server rendering

-Server rendering seems a good idea for 2 main reason:
+Server rendering seems a good idea for 2 main reasons:

-- make our __first display quicker__
+- make our __first render quicker__
-- __support no-JS environment__
+- __support no-JS environments__

-For this we need:
+For this we need to:

 1. grab the right components to render (using the [React methods for server rendering](https://reactjs.org/docs/react-dom-server.html)) a non exiting route means rendering the 404 component
-2. make sure that the components have the right datas to begin with.
+2. make sure that the components have the right data to begin with.
 3. pass everything to the client
 4. after that the client will initialize and run as a [single page application](https://en.wikipedia.org/wiki/Single-page_application)